julianbohm/pubquiz/README.md

 - __Typography__
     -Anton SC google font will be used for throughout the site, and it will fall back to san serif if the web browser can't render it on the site.
+    -Anton SC has the feel of old newspaper comic that give the visitor the nostalgia factor of the old comics.

 ![Google Fonts 1](assets/images/google%20font.png)